amitgupta7/azure-tf-vms/README.md

 # azure-tf-vms
 ## What is this
 This is a quick terraform script to help you setup azure VM(s) in a single VPC/Subnet with public hostnames.
 The script supports creating multiple VMs using a vm_map cli argument.
 At the moment, the vm_map requires a name and a private-ip-address within subnet cidr `10.0.2.0/24`.
-For example of vm_map, see [this](https://github.com/amitgupta7/azure-tf-vms/blob/main/README.md#dont-need-two-vms)
+For example of vm_map input, see [this](https://github.com/amitgupta7/azure-tf-vms/blob/main/README.md#dont-need-two-vms)
 ## Prerequisites
 ```shell
 ## install terraform